 If you have been searching for changes that have been made to the National Electrical Code 2017 handbook, look no further.
 Listed below are the top ten major NEC changes that we have found to help increase the safety of all electrical installations.
 Yes, there are more than ten changes made to the electrical code, but here are some important codes from the 2017 NEC handbook to pay attention to.

 Updates to this section include how to measure the distance to a receptacle when requiring GFCI outlet and gfci breaker protection.
 The NEC 2017 clarifies that you measure it, “as the shortest path the cord of an appliance connected to the receptacle would follow without piercing a floor, wall, ceiling, or fixed barrier, or passing through a door, doorway, or window.”

 This code for a GFCI has also been put in to the NEC handbook to add protection when installing single-phase receptacles.
 This is important for life safety, so please pay attention!

 Labels are now required when it comes to specific arc flash information that you need to consider and mark properly.

 NEC code now states that garages are required to have at least one 20-amp circuit!

 Meeting rooms have not been mentioned in the NEC before, but the new requirement asks meeting rooms to have more outlets than some rooms have available.

 6. Ground-Fault Protection for Marinas and Boatyards (555.3)

-This code was put in the NEC 2017 handbook to minimize the risk of electrical hazards in marinas.
+This code was put in the NEC code book to minimize the risk of electrical hazards in marinas.
 Read this to stay updated on reducing the trip level.

 7. Generator Control Wiring for Fire Pumps (695.14(F)